storefront-x/storefront-x/docs/general/cli.md

 - `--port` set port for the development server
 - `--host` set host for the development server
-- `--config` path to the Storefront X configuration file
+- `--config` set path to the Storefront X configuration file

 :::warning
-Because development build isn't optimized, initial load might appear to be broken (slow loading, missing styles, ...).
-This is a side effect how Vite serves files to the browser during the development and is non-issue in the production build.
+Because development build isn't optimized, initial load might appear to be broken (slow loading, missing styles, etc.).
+This is a side effect, how Vite serves files to the browser during the development and is non-issue in the production build.
 :::

 ## build

 Builds the production bundle.
 The production bundle can be found in the `.sfx/dist/` directory.

-- `--config` path to the Storefront X configuration file
+- `--config` set path to the Storefront X configuration file
 - `--analyze` show visualization of the build JS bundle
 - `--onlyBootstrap` only generate the `.sfx` directory without building the application